HOW FEDERAL JOBS ARE FILLED

 Agencies in the competitive service are required by law and OPM regulation to post vacancies with OPM whenever they are seeking candidates from outside their own workforce for positions lasting more than 120 days.
 (Agency, in this context, means the parent agency -- i.e., Treasury, not the Internal Revenue Service.)
 These vacancies are posted on OPM's USAJOBS and posted with State Employment Service Offices.

 The vast majority of our customers contact us after finding vacancy announcements they want to apply to on USAJOBS, the Federal Government's Employment Information System.
 Once a suitable number of vacancy announcements are identified by the federal jobseeker, the appropriate staff expert editor with specialized knowledge of the target agency and position is assigned to create an effective federal resume for that particular agency’s hiring officials.
 We know the key is getting your foot in the door, once “you’re in,” it’s relatively easy to transfer or lateral within the federal system.
-Our concern is getting you in, once “you’re in” the federal system, we properly update and rewrite your federal resume for free throughout your entire federal career!
+Our concern is getting you in, once “you’re in” the federal system, we properly update and revise your federal resume for free throughout your entire federal career!
 AND, our commitment to you does not stop there, as a FEDeral Resume Experts’ customer, you will be entitled to the following free federal jobseeker services, all at NO COST:

 - Free Federal interview and job search coaching